 House prices aren’t far below London, but there are some amazing properties to compensate.
-Despite prices, it’s a good option for setting up a business because of connections to London and Europe.
+Despite the prices, this region is a good option for setting up a business because of the connections to London and Europe.
 It’s also the best area for the most “authentic” English experience.

 If you want to be by the sea, the choice is great.
 Brighton has the best connection with London and is a very trendy and fashionable place.

 An hour train ride from Brighton is Eastbourne, a popular seaside town where properties are more affordable than in Brighton.
 It has a wonderful town centre and a fantastic seafront that stretches for over 4 km.